After shopping regularly on Amazon since 2004, I quit shopping there in 2019.

 There is a difference between capitalism and consumerism.

-In turn, seemingly around every corner (and webpage) is someone trying to get you to buy something.
-The notion that you already have enough, or that there could even be a thing called enough is the ultimate taboo.
+The notion that you already have enough, or that there could even be a thing called enough is the ultimate taboo in this society.
 This runs so deep that most of us never actually stop to question the matrix we’ve found ourselves in.

-Coming back to Amazon, one powerful way to release our grasp on its comfort is to deeply contemplate our understanding of what constitutes happiness.
-What if it came more from being content with little than from having a lot?
+What if it came more from being content with what we have than from having a lot or more?
 What if it was more about how much we gave?
-What if related to the sustainability and ethical standards of the organizations and products we were purchasing?
-Does buying as cheaply and conveniently as possible really help create a world I want to live in?
+What if it related to the sustainability and ethical standards of the organizations and products we were purchasing?
+Does buying as cheaply and conveniently as possible really help create a world we want to live in?

 Bringing this all together, I’ve found a single question has been very powerful in shifting my relationship to consumerism, and, by extension, to Amazon: